nuuuwan/news_lk3_data/README.md

 *2024-03-02 10:02:00* · [`virakesarilk`](https://www.virakesari.lk/article/177725) · `ta`

-*The United Nations Human Rights Commissioner Volcher Turk has called for targeted action against those convicted of human rights violations in Sri Lanka.
-The Sri Lankan government has been urged to investigate past and current human rights abuses, including economic crimes, and take responsibility for filing cases against violators.*
+The United Nations Human Rights Commissioner Volcher Turk has called for targeted action against those convicted of human rights violations in Sri Lanka.
+The Sri Lankan government has been urged to investigate past and current human rights abuses, including economic crimes, and take responsibility for filing cases against violators.

+🟩

 United Nations Human Rights Commissioner Volcher Turk has appealed to the targeted action against those who are convicted of massive human rights violations and human rights abuses in Sri Lanka.